-Now that life with your first child is becoming calmer, you may be thinking about having a second child.
+Now that life with your first child is becoming calmer, you may be thinking about having another child.
 Smart planning requires an honest assessment of the resources of those people most affected by your decision.

 You will first, of course, wish to consider yourself.
 How is your energy level?
 How much help can you count on from your spouse, relatives, or friends?
 Remembering that a pregnancy presents sleep and mobility issues, and a newborn most often requires frequent feedings both day and night, you must feel comfortable that you will be able to withstand the physical demands of an increased workload.

 Do you have room for another person in your home?
 A newborn can spend its first few months in a bassinet or a portable crib.
 By four months of age, you will want to provide a regular crib for the baby.
 You will need to address the question of shared versus separate rooms for your children, both now and in the future.
 If you need a larger home, you finances will obviously be impacted.
 For the most part, you can use the same clothing and equipment that you used for your first child, so your direct child costs initially are less than double.
 But as children grow and age, they often entail parallel expenses for clothing, entertainment and education.

 Once a second child is born, many parents feel guilty that they can no longer spend as much time with either child as they spent with their first.
 Fortunately children receive attention and learn from each other.
 Keep in mind that our charge as parents is more to be available for guidance and support to teach a child to be self-reliant than it is to be a constant playmate for him or her.
 Nonetheless, your free time will be reduced, so you must anticipate this sacrifice.